Risk Management

 Activities Related to Risk Management

-Against the backdrop of advancing digitalization and heightened geopolitical risks, cyber risks are increasing globally.
+Against the backdrop of advancing digitalization, the widespread adoption of AI, and heightened geopolitical risks, cyber risks are increasing globally.
 The Nisshinbo Group is also working to reduce cyber risks, mainly through its Information Systems Department and with the cooperation of external experts, in order to prepare for attacks involving unauthorized access from outside the Company.
-As part of the risk management activities for FY2025, the Group will focus on monitoring cyber risks in multiple business groups, starting with employee education and awareness, followed by targeted email training, risk transfer through insurance, and further system enhancements. -
+As part of our risk management activities for FY2026, the Nisshinbo Group will prioritize the monitoring of information security and cyber risks across the majority of our business groups.
+The Group will implement a range of measures, starting with employee education and awareness campaigns, conducting targeted email simulation exercises, transferring risks through insurance coverage, and further strengthening our systems.

 Identification of Emerging Risks